SpaceXpanse/Whitepaper/README.md

 **Different develoment tools /TBA/**
 Open source
 Non-profit - Foundation operated
-- To help developers have useful environment for effortless creation of metaverses and/or DApps in the platform
+- Programable trustless interconnection **between** the blockchain and third-party applications to help developers have useful environment for effortless creation of metaverses and/or DApps in the platform

 ### Community